Avery Island (Louisiana): Geology

 Avery Island is actually a huge dome of rock salt, 3 mi long and 2+1/2 mi wide.
 It was created by the upwelling of ancient evaporite (salt) deposits that exist beneath the Mississippi River Delta region.
 These upwellings are known as "salt domes".
 Avery Island is one of five salt dome islands that rise above the flat Louisiana Gulf coast.
 The Five Islands from northwest to southeast are Jefferson Island, Avery Island, Weeks Island, Cote Blanche Island and Belle Isle.

 Government and infrastructure

 The United States Postal Service operates the Avery Island Post Office.

 Education

 The Iberia Parish School System operates the public schools in the area.
 Students attend schools in New Iberia.
-Students are zoned to Center Street Elementary School, Iberia Middle School, Westgate High School and New Iberia Senior High School.
+Students are zoned to Center Street Elementary School, Iberia Middle School, and New Iberia Senior High School.

 Avery Island Elementary School (K-6) formerly served the community.
 After the 2007–2008 school year, students from Avery Island Elementary were moved to Center Street Elementary School.
 At the time, 118 children attended Avery Island Elementary.
-While Avery Island Elementary operated, it fed into the same middle and high schools that Center Street feeds into.
+While Avery Island Elementary operated, it fed into the same middle and high schools that Center Street feeds into: Iberia MS and New Iberia HS.

 Iberia Parish is in the service area of Fletcher Technical Community College and of South Louisiana Community College.